MartyHimmel/RPGDiceRoller/readme.txt

 If using the plugin as a widget, simply add it to your preferred widget location and it\'s ready to go.

 == Changelog ==
+1.1.0
+Added an option to see individual results when rolling multiple dice.

+1.0.1
+Fixed a shortcode display bug.

 1.0
 Initial version with the core dice rolling functionality supporting multiple die rolls and all standard dice (4-100 sides).
 Allows embedding on pages with a shortcode and a widget option.